and well-being of children and youth

 Zika virus (ZIKV) is an RNA virus and member of the flavivirus family, which includes West Nile, dengue, Japanese encephalitis, St. Louis encephalitis and yellow fever viruses.
 ZIKV was first detected in monkeys in 1947 in the Zika Forest, Uganda.
-A small number of human cases with nonspecific features were documented in Africa and Asia over the subsequent 60 years.
-Then, in 2007, ZIKV infected an estimated 73% of the population of Yap Island in the South Pacific.
-Outbreaks were subsequently recognized in 2013-2014 in French Polynesia, the Cook Islands, New Caledonia and Easter Island.
-ZIKV was detected in Brazil in 2015 (but may have been present there since 2013).
-During 2016, locally acquired cases have been documented in most countries in South America and the Caribbean, Mexico and the United States (in Florida and Texas only, as of December 19, 2016) (see www.cdc.gov/zika/geo/index.html).
+A small number of human cases with nonspecific features were documented in Africa and Asia over the subsequent 60 years .
+Then, in 2007, ZIKV infected an estimated 73% of the population of Yap Island in the South Pacific .
+Outbreaks were subsequently recognized in 2013 to 2014 in French Polynesia, the Cook Islands, New Caledonia, and Easter Island .
+ZIKV was detected in Brazil in 2015 but may have been present there since 2013 .
+During 2016, locally acquired cases have been documented in most countries in South America and the Caribbean, Mexico, and the USA (in Florida and Texas only, as of March 1, 2017) (see www.cdc.gov/zika/geo/index.html).

 ZIKV is spread by the bite of Aedes aegypti mosquitoes and less commonly Aedes albopictus, neither of which is known to be established in Canada (see https://elifesciences.org/content/4/e08347 for maps of worldwide Aedes distribution).
 Because patients are commonly asymptomatic yet viremic, it is not surprising that transmission via blood products occurs.
-ZIKV has been detected in semen for 181+ days and in female genital secretions for up to three weeks; male-to-female, female-to-male and male-to-male sexual transmission have been documented (www.cdc.gov/zika/hc-providers/clinical-guidance/sexualtransmission.html).
+ZIKV has been detected in semen for ≥181 days and in female genital secretions for up to 3 weeks ; male-to-female, female-to-male and male-to-male sexual transmission have been documented (www.cdc.gov/zika/hc-providers/clinical-guidance/sexualtransmission.html).

-Guillain-Barré syndrome (GBS) has been associated with ZIKV infection, with an estimated incidence of 0.24/1000 total cases in French Polynesia and 1.73/1000 symptomatic cases in the U.S. and U.S. territories as of November 16, 2016.
-Onset is median only seven days following initial ZIKV symptoms, with paresthesias and facial palsy possibly being more common than usual.
+Guillain-Barré syndrome (GBS) has been associated with ZIKV infection, with an estimated incidence of 0.24/1000 total cases in French Polynesia and 1.73/1000 symptomatic cases in the USA and US territories as of November 16, 2016 .
+Onset is median only 7 days following initial ZIKV symptoms, with paresthesias and facial palsy possibly being more common than usual .
 It is not clear whether any cases have occurred in children.

-ZIKV is neurotropic in mice when injected into the peritoneum, but was not suspected to be teratogenic in humans until an unusual cluster of microcephaly was noted in Brazil in 2015.
-It appears that CZS cases commonly have severe microcephaly, cerebral atrophy, abnormal cortical development, callosal hypoplasia and diffuse subcortical calcifications.
-Microcephaly with normal brain imaging was described in 0 of 11 and 16 of 27 cases; interpretation of these discordant results is not clear.
-Head circumference can be normal with ventriculomegaly.
+ZIKV is neurotropic in mice when injected into the peritoneum , but was not suspected to be teratogenic in humans until an unusual cluster of microcephaly was noted in Brazil in 2015.
+It appears that CZS cases commonly have severe microcephaly, cerebral atrophy, abnormal cortical development, callosal hypoplasia and diffuse subcortical calcifications .
+Microcephaly with normal brain imaging was described in 0 of 11 and 16 of 27 cases ; interpretation of these discordant results is not clear.
+Head circumference can be normal with ventriculomegaly .
 Infants with severe microcephaly from CZS have redundant scalp consistent with fetal brain disruption sequence.
-Abnormal fetal tone can result in clubfoot or fetal akinesia deformation sequence (arthrogryposis); the latter was described in three of 11 proven and seven of 104 possible cases.
-Microphthalmia, cataracts, and retinal abnormalities have been described in a small number of CZS cases.
-Sensorineural hearing loss was documented in five of 70 cases (7%).
+Abnormal fetal tone can result in clubfoot or fetal akinesia deformation sequence (arthrogryposis); the latter was described in 3 of 11 proven and 7 of 104 possible cases .
+Microphthalmia, cataracts, and retinal abnormalities have been described in a small number of CZS cases .
+Sensorineural hearing loss was documented in 5 of 70 cases (7%) .
 Intrauterine growth retardation is common.

+Strong evidence that ZIKV causes CZS emerged from a case-controlled study where ZIKV was detected in the amniotic fluid and/or brain/CSF of fetuses and infants in 13 of 32 cases and 0 of 62 controls .
 It is surprising that 60 years elapsed between the first detection of ZIKV in humans and the recognition that it is teratogenic.
-Strong evidence that ZIKV causes CZS emerged from a case-controlled study where ZIKV was detected in the amniotic fluid and/or brain/CSF of fetuses and infants in 13 of 32 cases and 0 of 62 controls.
 One possible explanation for the sudden explosion of cases of CZS is that recent outbreaks are Asian-lineage ZIKV, while the original cases were African-lineage ZIKV.
-The Asian lineage generates higher level viremia and therefore may more readily infect a population and cross the placenta.
-Another theory is that “antibody-mediated enhancement” caused by ZIKV interacting with pre-existing dengue virus antibodies, which are common in Brazilians, led to teratogenicity.
+The Asian lineage generates higher level viremia and therefore may more readily infect a population and cross the placenta .
+Another theory is that “antibody-mediated enhancement” caused by ZIKV interacting with pre-existing dengue virus antibodies, which are common in Brazilians, led to teratogenicity .

 Diagnosis is by:

-IgM becomes positive about seven days following symptom onset, with IgG appearing about three days later.
+IgM becomes positive about 7 days following symptom onset, with IgG appearing about 3 days later .
 IgG presumably persists indefinitely.
-It is estimated that IgM persists three months.
+It is estimated that IgM persists 3 months .
 Both IgM and IgG can crossreact with other flaviviruses and therefore must be confirmed to be ZIKV antibodies by a plaque reduction neutralization test (PRNT).
-If PRNT titres for both dengue and ZIKV are identified, the result will be assessed as “indeterminate”.
+If PRNT titres for both dengue and ZIKV are identified, the result will be assessed as “indeterminate.”
 Current testing in Canada consists only of IgM with PRNT done when IgM is positive or when IgM is negative but the requisition clarifies that exposure is remote.

-PCR testing on blood is usually only positive during the first four days of symptoms.
-However, viremia persisted for 71+ days in one pregnant woman and 67+ days in CZS, presumably because pregnant women, fetuses and newborns have altered immune systems.
-PCR on urine is usually positive on days two through nine following symptom onset.
-See Figures 1-2 for guidance on testing in different scenarios or with positive laboratory results.
+PCR testing on blood is usually only positive during the first 4 days of symptoms .
+However, viremia persisted for ≥71 days in one pregnant woman and ≥67 days in CZS , possibly because fetuses have prolonged viremia from immature immune systems; ZIKV crosses the placenta, yielding persistent maternal viremia.
+PCR on urine is usually positive on days 2 through 9 following symptom onset .
+See Figures 1 and 2 for guidance on testing in different scenarios or with positive laboratory results.

 Delayed onset of hearing loss is well described in infants with congenital rubella or cytomegalovirus who are asymptomatic at birth; there may also be late sequelae with congenital ZIKV infection.
 Therefore, all women with potential ZIKV exposure during pregnancy should be identified.
 When the exposure is noted only after delivery, ZIKV serology should be requested on the mother or infant.
 The algorithm in Figure 2 is followed when results are positive or indeterminate.